The overall architecture of a QlikView installation reflects the separation of roles.

 Directory Service Connector

-The figure below shows the information flow.
 The Directory Service Connector (DSC) is responsible for retrieving user information related to end users from a variety of sources, including (but not limited to) Active Directory, LDAP, ODBC, and Custom Users.

 The web server uses DSC for group resolution, the Distribution Service uses it to look up e-mail addresses or UIDs during distribution, and the Management Service uses it to help the administrator find users and groups.